 Location: Across from Encounter Africa, on the way to Monkey Pavilion.

-The new space boasts a lot of water (mountain tapirs love water).
-The water features include a large waterfall, a series of small pools, and a large pool for them to fully submerge in.
-When they get a little more acclimated to the space, we hope they will use these new water features a lot.
+Our tapir area boasts a lot of water (mountain tapirs love water).
+Aquatic features include a large waterfall, a series of small pools, and a large pool for them to fully submerge in.
 The exhibit also has lush green landscaping and lots of rocky and flat spaces for the tapirs to explore.

 Mountain tapirs are the most critically endangered species of tapir.
 Experts estimate there are only 2,500 to 3,000 remaining in the wild.